neutron-sync/django-2fa/docs/protecting-views.md

-# Protecting View with a 2nd Factor
+# Protecting Views with a 2nd Factor

 When a user is authenticated and a second factor has been verified, the key `'2fa_verfied'` contains the value of `True` on the session.
 Many views you will want to protect with a second factor.
 This document outlines the ways you can protect views to enforce a second factor.